 If he has $1,000 to spend per month on his debt payments and decides to attack one debt at a time, after another month his balances look like this:

 If he organizes his debts by interest instead and takes that same $1,000 to apply to the highest interest debt, his totals next month will look like this:

 While this example is over simplified, you can see that Tom saves a total of $149.80 by paying down his highest interest debt.
 That’s just over the course of one month — in a year he will save close to $2,000.

 If you don’t feel comfortable with paying down your highest interest debt first, there is an alternative: lower your interest rates on your debts.
-There are two ways to do this:
+There are three ways to do this: